appsemble/appsemble/docs/03-guide/resources.md

 An app may use external resources instead of ones stored in the Appsemble API.
 In this case a slightly more advanced configuration is necessary.

-A resource requires an identified.
+A resource requires an identifier.
 In the Appsemble API, and many external APIs, this property is called `id`.
 For some APIs this may be different.
 Which field should be used to identify resources can be defined in the `id` property of a resource definition.

-The URL on which a resource can be found, can be defined on the `url` property.
-By default, resources can be created and queried from a base URL, and a single resource can be retrieved, updated, or deleted from the URL post fixed with the ID.
+The URL on which a resource can be found can be defined on the `url` property.
+By default resources can be created and queried from a base URL, and a single resource can be retrieved, updated or deleted from the URL post fixed with the ID.
 Each action is usually performed using a standardized HTTP method, but external APIs may differ.

 The following example demonstrates a more complex resource definition for an external API.